 To encapsulate the rich portfolio management process set out in the Association of Strategic Alliance Professionals (ASAP) Practitioner’s Guide, Part Three – “Emerging Alliance Practices”, NIP created the Partner Portfolio Manager in partnership with The Rhythm of Business.

-Here’s how ASAP describe the relevance of portfolio and capabilty management:
+Here’s how ASAP describe the relevance of portfolio and capability management:

 Creating an alliance network or developing a portfolio of partners doesn’t occur at any one stage of the alliance life cycle, but rather overlays all of them.
 Additionally, the activities associated with building a network or portfolio are often concurrent; an organization can be adding a new partner to its network while managing and even terminating others.
 Alliance capability is similar in that there is no one stage of the life cycle where capability switches on or off.
 It is true that some aspects of capability and culture are utilized more at some stages of the life cycle than others, but these are actually crucial throughout the entire life of an alliance.